ipc-sim/rigid-ipc/README.md

 ## Compilation

-To build the project, use the following commands from the root directory of the project.
+To build the project, use the following commands from the root directory of the project:

 ```bash
 mkdir build